CavernCrawlers/CavernCrawlers.github.io/Encumbrance_and_Equipment.md

 # Equipment

 ## Quality
-The equipment table prices in the chapter assuming items of common quality.
+The equipment table prices in this chapter assume items of common quality.
 Higher or lower quality work can dramatically affect these prices.
 The exact game effect of different quality items is often left up to the GM to determine on a case-by-case basis.
 For example, a poor quality sword may be judged to have a -1 to hit chance, while a superior quality sword may increase it’s damage die by 1 step.
 It is recommended that weapon quality modifiers be limited to no more than +/- 1 on to-hit or damage, or a 1 die step for damage.
 Higher quality weapons might have multiple such properties (such as a master-crafted bow being +1 to hit, +1 die step damage and +10% range).

 | Quality | Cost Multiplier |
 |:--------|:---------------:|